dbp/cpcj/_interviews/mark-lotto.md

 What does your generation in Norway read?
 Did you read English publications growing up?

-_Well, growing up we only read news in Norwegian, but now from my personal experience, I think most news-savvy people in their 20's read BuzzFeed and VICE just as much as traditional Norwegian newspapers._
+_<bold>Well, growing up we only read news in Norwegian, but now from my personal experience, I think most news-savvy people in their 20's read BuzzFeed and VICE just as much as traditional Norwegian newspapers.</bold>_

 Right, I do think that there is an opening in that audience.
 People share a certain kind of global, progressive, and cosmopolitan